Symptoms of Brugada syndrome

 If the differences don’t show up on your initial ECG, you may be given an injection of medicine whilst your heart rhythm is continuously monitored.
-The medicine aims to provoke the waveform changes that would assist in diagnosing Brugada Syndrome.
-These tests are not always conclusive and may need repeating.
+The medicine aims to provoke changes to your heart rhythm, and is often called a ‘provocation test’.
+This test may be carried out a few times.

 What treatment is available for Brugada syndrome?

-If you have symptoms or you have already had a cardiac arrest then your risk is greater and your doctor may advise you to have an ICD fitted.
+If you have symptoms or you’ve already had a cardiac arrest then you may be at risk of having another one and your doctor may advise you to have an ICD fitted.

-Having a high temperature can sometimes make the changes in your ECG worse.
-If you get a temperature you should take paracetamol or ibuprofen to help lower it as long as you’re not allergic or have been told previously by your doctor not to take them.
+Having a high temperature can also make your condition worse.
+If you get a temperature you should take paracetamol or ibuprofen to help lower it unless you’re allergic or have been told not to take them by your doctor.

 Can I live a normal life with Brugada syndrome?

 With regular check-ups, you can continue to live a normal and active life with Brugada syndrome.
 However, you should be aware that:

 - If you need an ICD, there may be things to plan for, such as not driving for a little while after having it fitted.